Plants Sustain Our World

 ♦ New Students, first complete the online application for admission to WSU.

-♦ If you are just beginning, have questions about the university or general education classes, or are wondering which program of study to declare or what initial classes you should be taking, please contact the College of Science Advisor, Jane Stout.
+♦ If you are just beginning, have questions about the university or general education classes, or are wondering which program of study to declare or what initial classes you should be taking, please contact the College of Science Advising Office.
 Click here for her contact information, location and hours.

 ♦ If you feel confident that you understand the lay of the (university) land, and are ready to declare a Botany program, you can make an appointment to meet with dept. chair, Dr. Sue Harley.
 She'll answer your questions, get your program declared, help you with your schedule, and introduce you to your ongoing faculty advisor.